Subscribe to Our Blog

 Buckley: As team leaders, part of our job is keeping us internally aligned and ensuring the teams are focused on getting customers to the right place.
 Keeping alive that fearless and very dedicated customer focus that we’ve always had – that’s part of Ocean’s DNA.

-Spectroscopy-based sensors can be utilized not only in semiconductor deposition and etching processes, but also for chamber sterilization.
+Spectroscopy-based sensors can be utilized in semiconductor deposition and etching processes, and for chamber sterilization.
 These tools help to optimize wafer yields and quality.

 Morris: Many in the marketplace know Ocean Insight as a supplier to researchers and scientists.
 What are some misperceptions about what we can do for industrial customers?